An Art Hack for When You Feel Uncomfortable Drawing

 Alternatives to Drawing in Mixed Media Art

 I’ve got you covered!
 There are some fun and non-frustrating ways to include your favorite elements without having to draw them.
-Below are 5 of my favorite alternatives to drawing items I struggle with for mixed media pieces.

 - Stencils.
 This is a great mixed media art supply to have on hand.
 You may want to get pattern stencils (circles, chevron, lines, etc.) that can save you a bunch of time when you want patterns as part of your mixed media background.
 Or you can get stencils of specific objects, such as birds, trees, letters or yes, even flowers.